Hard Gel Vs Builder Gel

 How To Use Hard Gel

-Once the bead is placed and sculpted, it must cure in light and get filed down into your desired shape and length.
+Once the bead is placed and sculpted, it must be cured in light and then filed down into your desired shape and length.

 Take a look at the tutorial below!